-When, in the course of May, the Mughal trenches reached the foot of the two White Towers, which had been dismantled by bombardment, the garrison began to throw down lighted naphtha oil, leather bags full of gunpowder, bombs and heavy stones which effectually stopped the further advance of the Mughals.
-Jai Singh ordered a high wooden platform of logs and planks to be made, on which guns were to be mounted and parties of gunners and musketeers placed, to command the enemy's position.
+When, in the course of May, the Mughal trenches reached the foot of the two White Towers. which had been dismantled by bombardment, the garrison began to throw down lighted naphtha oil. leather bags full of gunpowder, bombs and heavy stones which effectually stopped the further advance of the Mughals. lai Singh ordered a high wooden platform of logs and planks to be made, on which guns were to be mounted and parties of gunners and musketeers placed, to command the enemy's position.
 His first two attempts were frustrated: on the first occasion the upright posts had been just set up. on the second the cross-pieces had been joined, when the enemy burnt them down.
 On 30th May, however, the parts of the third tower were joined together in the rear and sent to the appointed place in front of the White Tower, in charge of Rup Singh Rathor and Giridhar Purohit, with orders to set up a defensive wall in front first of all, and then plant the two rows of posts.
 Next some Rajput marksmen were to climb to the top and keep the enemy down with their bows and matchlocks while the tower was being completed.
-This was done two hours before sunset opposite crushed, with only two hours of daylight remaining, some Ruhela soldiers, without informing Dilir Khan, tried to storm the White Tower.
+This was done two hours before sunset.

+Then the general's hands were forced by the impetuosity of his men.
+Before artillery was mounted on the wooden tower and the enemy opposite crushed, with only two hours of daylight remaining, some Ruhela soldiers, without informing Dilir Khan, tried to storm the White Tower.
 The enemy crowded on the wall in large numbers and checked them.
-But reinforcements rapidly arrived: the men of the trenches on both hands scaled the wall with ladders, and ran towards the enemy. lai Singh's officer Bhupat Singh Puar, a commander of 500, was slain on the right side of the smaller White Tower, with several other Rajputs.
+But reinforcements rapidly arrived: the men of the trenches on both hands scaled the wall with ladders, and ran towards the enemy.
+Jai Singh's officer Bhupat Singh Puar, a commander of 500, was slain on the right side of the smaller White Tower, with several other Raiputs.
 On the left side Balkrishna Sakhawat and some Afghans of Dilir Khan carried on the fight.
 Just then the line of supports, under Achal Singh and Kirat Singh, arrived on the scene of battle from their shelter behind the wooden structure.
-After an obstinate struggle at close quarters, the Marathas lost heavily, retreated to behind the Black Tower and began to gall the Mughals by discharging bombs, kettles full of gunpowder, rockets, stones &c.
+After an obstinate struggle at close quarters, the Marathas lost heavily. retreated to behind the Black Tower and began to gall the Mughals by discharging bombs, kettles full of gunpowder, rockets, stones &c.
 Finding further advance impossible, Jai Singh was contented with the capture of the three bastions made that day and ordered his men to dig trenches exactly where they had reached and to hold the White Tower, without attempting to push on to the Black Tower.